udacity/fend-project-memory-game/README.md

 * now open `index.html` file in your favorite browser.

 ### test server
-If you want to run testing server, use following code after `npm install`:
+If you want to run testing server, use following code after `npm install`
 	> $ gulp

 ## Rules

 * Game has 16 cards.
 You can only open two cards at a time.